+Website: ESRC Standard Grant

-Website: http://www.esrc.ac.uk/funding-and-guidance/funding-opportunities/3717/researchgrants.aspx ESRC Secondary Data Analysis Grants Funding: £15k-£300k at 100% full economic cost.
+ESRC Secondary Data Analysis Grants

+Funding: £15k-£300k funded at 80% full economic cost (fEC).

-Duration: Up to 24 months Timetable: no deadline Eligibility: No present UK university affiliation is required but need agreement of a UK university to host applicant.
+Duration: Up to 24 months Timetable: no deadline

+Eligibility: No present UK university affiliation is required but need agreement of a UK university to host applicant.

 ESRC welcomes proposals that aim to exploit secondary data from a range of UK and international data resources funded by ESRC and by other agencies.
 ESRC strongly encourages non-academic collaboration and expects research to aim at non-academic impact.
-ESRC strongly encourages applications that include a named early career researcher as principal investigator or co-investigator and/or applications that seek to use one or more ESRC-funded data resources.
+ESRC strongly encourages applications that include a named early career researcher as principal investigator or co-investigator and/or applications that seek to use one or more

+ESRC-funded data resources.